The Clear Edge

 How to pass:

-Set a recurring Monday 9:00 am calendar block.
-Make it non-negotiable.
-If you travel, update before you leave or during the trip.
-If you’re sick, update anyway (takes 15 minutes).
-Build the habit through consistency.
-After 4 weeks, the ritual becomes automatic.
+Set a recurring Monday 9:00 am calendar block and treat it as non-negotiable.
+If you travel, update before you leave or while you’re on the road; if you’re sick, still update—it takes 15 minutes.
+Build the habit through consistency, and after 4 weeks the ritual runs on autopilot.

 Week 12: Using Data to Make Better Financial Decisions